dilshodbek-abdullayev/PhoneBookApp/README.md

 ### Installation

-1. Clone the repository to your local machine.
+1. Clone the repository to your PC 💻

        https://github.com/dilshodbek-abdullayev/PhoneBookApp

 ## Usage

 When you run the application, you will see a menu with the following options:

-            Welcome to the Phonebook Console Application
+            Welcome to the Phonebook Application

             Menu:
             1. My contacts